James Gaughran: Sequoia High

 Gaughran evolved into an outstanding swimmer and water polo player under coach Clyde Devine at Redwood City's Sequoia Union High School, where he graduated in 1950, and held records for the 50 and 100 yard freestyle.
 While swimming for Sequoia High, Gaughran was named to the All-America swimming team.
 Coach Devine let Jim know he believed he could make it to the U.S. Olympic team.

 Gaughran's brother Robert "Bob" Kramer Gaughran, was also a Sequoia High School swimming star like James, and a Water Polo player, swimming title holder, and team Captain at College of the Pacific, where he graduated in 1957.
 Robert, who served as best man at Jim's wedding, would coach swimming and water polo for Menlo-Atherton High School in Menlo Park, CA by 1958, and lead their Water Polo Team to an undefeated season in 1959.
-Having a brother who he was close to, as a successful water polo and swim coach may have been one of the factors that later influenced Gaughran to consider coaching as a full-time profession.
+Having a brother who he was close to become a successful water polo and swim coach may have influenced Gaughran to consider coaching as a full-time profession.

 Stanford water polo and swim athlete

-Gaughran swam and played college water polo for Stanford University beginning in the fall of 1950, and served as Captain of both teams in his Senior Year in 1954.
-By his Junior year, he attended the NCAA Championships at Ohio State in March, 1953.
+Gaughran swam and played college water polo for Stanford University beginning in the fall of 1950, and served as captain of both teams in his senior year in 1954.
+By his junior year, he attended the NCAA Championships at Ohio State in March, 1953.

 Demonstrating skills in diverse strokes, he specialized in the 150-yard individual medley, though he also competed in freestyle events.
-A multi-sport athlete, at Stanford he was a Pacific Coast Conference Champion in the 100-yard freestyle from 1953–54, and made the All-Pacific Coast Conference Water Polo Team in 1951–1953.
+A multi-sport athlete, at Stanford he was a Pacific Coast Conference champion in the 100-yard freestyle from 1953–54, and made the All-Pacific Coast Conference Water Polo Team in 1951–1953.

-He graduated in 1954 with a B.A. in Economics, and was President of his fraternity Kappa Sigma.
+He graduated in 1954 with a B.A. in economics, and was president of his fraternity Kappa Sigma.
 He swam under the leadership of former Stanford swimmer, and Stanford Hall of Fame Coach Tom Haynie.

 After Stanford college graduation on June 12, 1954, at 21, he married Joan Ross McCrae at St. Annes Chapel in Palo Alto.
 Joan had also attended Sequoia Union High School and then College of the Pacific.
-Jim taught swimming in the summer after College graduation.
+Jim taught swimming in the summer after college graduation.